garywill/ivacomp/README.md

-# ivmComp
+# ivacomp

-"ivmComp" is short for "Image Video Medias Compression & Compare".
+"ivacomp" is short for "Image Video Audio Compressing & Comparing".

+> in construction